Astana: Diplomacy platform

 Astana has become a platform for high-profile diplomatic talks and summits on critical global issues.
-Astana has hosted multiple rounds of talks between the Syrian Arab Republic government led by Bashar al-Assad and Syrian opposition.
-The 12th Ministerial Conference of the World Trade Organization (WTO) was originally scheduled to take place in June 2020 in then Nur-Sultan, Kazakhstan, but was postponed due to the COVID-19 pandemic.
-In May 2020, WTO members discussed Kazakhstan's offer to reschedule the conference to June 2021 but postponed taking a decision due to the ongoing pandemic.
+Astana has hosted multiple rounds of talks between the Syrian Arab Republic government, led by Bashar al-Assad, and the Syrian opposition.
+The 12th Ministerial Conference of the World Trade Organization (WTO) was originally scheduled to take place in June 2020 in then-Nur-Sultan, Kazakhstan, but was postponed due to the COVID-19 pandemic.
+In May 2020, WTO members discussed Kazakhstan's offer to reschedule the conference to June 2021, but postponed taking a decision due to the ongoing pandemic.
 In April 2021, members agreed that MC12 would take place in Geneva from 30 November to 3 December.
 Since 2003, Astana has hosted the Congress on World and Traditional Religions, which is a diverse gathering of religious leaders to discuss religious harmony and ending terrorism and extremism.